whoisorioki/dashboard/md/managed.md

 - **Advanced Analytics UI:**
   - Salesperson Leaderboard, Product Line Profitability, and Product Mix UI not fully implemented or integrated.
-- **Migration to Apache ECharts:** Several chart components still use Recharts; ECharts migration is incomplete.
+- **Migration to Nivo/ECharts:** Several chart components still use Recharts; Nivo/ECharts migration is in progress.
 - **Role-Based Access Control (RBAC) & Authentication:** Not implemented in frontend.
 - **Accessibility:** Further improvements needed for WCAG compliance, ARIA labels, and keyboard navigation.
 - **CI/CD & Automation:** Automated integration tests and CI/CD enforcement of codegen/type safety are not yet fully in place.